jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ```
 Construct a forest from a scanner attached to a file.
 The first line of the file should be the total number of trees within the forest.
 Everything following is the stored tree data formatted as per the `ClassificationTree`'s `save` method.
 Your forest's save method should follow this format as well.
 Note that like our tree's Scanner constructor you should only be reading data from the scanner using `nextLine` and converting it to the appropriate data type using `Integer.parseInt`

-Once you've created your new model, change uncomment the corresponding lines in `Client.java` to test out it's accuracy.
+Once you've created your new model, uncomment the corresponding lines in `Client.java` to test out it's accuracy.
 Does it perform better than a single tree like we'd expect?
 (It's ok if it doesn't!)